What’s next for interest rates in Ireland?

 Put simply, ECB rate cuts mean that high savings interest rates may not be around for much longer.

-Here are some tips for savers in Ireland in the current interest rate environment:
+Here are some things for Irish savers to consider in the current interest rate environment:

 • It's important to note that interest rates can vary depending on the lender, and the type of savings account.